How does Microsoft make its billions? Microsoft revenue breakdown 2025

 Now, according to StatCounter, Windows is by far the most popular OS for desktop devices with 73.54% of all devices, while in second place comes Mac OS in a distant 15.87%.

 Either pushing the sales limits or improving its operating system, Microsoft launched 2 major updates for Windows 11.
 Both 21H2 and 22H2 confirm that the product was not fully ready for launch in late 2021.
-In June 2022 AdDuplex shared that only 23.9% of PCs are making use of Windows 11 (both stable and insider versions), while 2/3 of users still run various releases of Windows 10.
-Here it is important to mention that Windows 7, which was also a popular choice among PC users reached its EOL (end of life) on January 14, 2020
+In June 2022, AdDuplex shared that only 23.9% of PCs are making use of Windows 11 (both stable and insider versions), while 2/3 of users still run various releases of Windows 10.
+Here it is important to mention that Windows 7, which was also a popular choice among PC users, reached its EOL (end of life) on January 14, 2020

 How Microsoft Makes Money from Teams

 Instead of using Skype as the new Slack, Gates’ Microsoft created Teams, which has one large advantage on the market - it comes pre-built with the Office suite and Microsoft 365.
-However, the number of apps that Teams can be integrated with is lower than in the case of Slack which spent years on all kinds of optimizations for third-party applications.
+However, the number of apps that Teams can be integrated with is lower than in the case of Slack, which spent years on all kinds of optimizations for third-party applications.

-But the pandemic changed things about Teams, which starting in early 2020 focused on video calls, and entered Zoom’s territory and in direct competition.
+But the pandemic changed things about Teams, which starting in early 2020 focused on video calls and entered Zoom’s territory, and in direct competition.
 Nonetheless, Teams registered a huge growth between November 2019 - April 2020: started with 20 million users, in March reached 44 million users, and by April went to 75 million users.
 This means that in the given timeframe, Microsoft Teams grew by 320% when it comes to users.

 As per age groups, 60% of Microsoft Team users are between 34-54 years old.
-At the same time youngsters under 24 are only 4% of Teams users, while people above 55 years old are 20% of the communication software users.
+At the same time, youngsters under 24 are only 4% of Teams users, while people above 55 years old are 20% of the communication software users.

-Other professionals that use Microsoft Teams are actively involved in Education Management, Healthcare, Finance services and Governmental Institutions.
+Other professionals that use Microsoft Teams are actively involved in Education Management, Healthcare, Finance services, and Governmental Institutions.

 But the numbers grew not only in users but also in millions of dollars.
 Back in 2017 when it started, it had $0.01 billion revenue, and in 2020 reached $6.8 billion in revenue.
+By the end of 2024, Microsoft Teams generated an estimated $13.5 billion in revenue, driven by its enterprise adoption, premium features, and integration with Microsoft 365 Copilot.

-Microsoft Teams is now available in 183 countries and 44 languages with more than 183.000 educational institutions using it as a primary communication tool.
+Microsoft Teams is now available in 190 countries and 51 languages with more than 220,000 educational institutions using it as a primary communication tool.

 How Does Microsoft Make Money From Xbox